 By the age of 80, about 70% of adults experience floaters — the threads, spots, specks, or other images that occasionally appear in your visual field.
 At Omphroy Eye Care, highly skilled ophthalmic surgeon Luis Omphroy, MD, offers same-day evaluation of floaters.
 Dr. Omphroy expertly diagnoses and manages the causes of floaters, including retinal tears.
-Get immediate answers about your floaters by calling the Aiea, Hawaii, office or scheduling an appointment online today.
+Get immediate answers about your floaters by calling the Aiea, Hawaii.

 Floaters are strings, spots, and other shapes that drift around your visual field.
 They’re always just out of reach, so you can’t focus on them.